GlassOnTin/nchorder/docs/twiddler4/04-I2C_ANALYSIS.md

 ## The Challenge

-The Twiddler 4 has two I2C devices:
+The Twiddler 4 has I2C devices:
-- Touchpad controller (Azoteq IQS5xx)
+- Optical motion sensor (unidentified - see photos/twiddler4/21_touch_sensor.jpg)
-- RGB LEDs on thumb board
+- RGB LEDs on thumb board (WS2812, not I2C - uses single-wire protocol)

 **Question**: Which GPIO pins are SCL and SDA?